looran/ucilark/README.md

 # ucilark - UCI parser and encoder library in python

+The Universal Chess Interface (UCI) is an open communication protocol that enables chess engines to communicate with user interfaces.

-Based on python [lark](https://github.com/lark-parser/lark/) parsing toolkit.
+Parsing is based on python [lark](https://github.com/lark-parser/lark/) toolkit.

 > [!NOTE]
 > This parser does not cover the full UCI specification